Entry requirements in the UK vary between universities. Read about how to use this information when making your application.

 However, there are some general requirements universities agree on:

-- At least two subjects must be taken at A Level
+- At least two subjects must be taken at A Level, if you're an A Level student

 - Applicants with four or five AS Levels in Year 12 do not have a significant advantage.
 Universities recognise that AS levels are not offered any longer in most schools/colleges as standalone subjects